 field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
-When NIL, this function only returns one value - the list of rows.

-A list representing the result set obtained.
-For each tuple in the result set, result there is an element in this list, which is itself a list of all the attribute values in the tuple.
+When NIL, this function only returns one value result A list representing the result set obtained.
+For each tuple in the result set, there is an element in this list, which is itself a list of all the attribute values in the tuple.